Mountain Partnership

 The Mountain Partnership is an official United Nations partnership and international voluntary alliance dedicated to improving the lives of mountain peoples and protecting mountain environments around the world.

 History

 During the preparatory process of the World Summit on Sustainable Development in Johannesberg, South Africa, in 2002, the governments of Italy and Switzerland, the Food and Agriculture Organization (FAO), and the United Nations Environment Programme (UNEP) embarked on an effort to organize a new partnership to strengthen cooperation and more effectively address the needs of mountain peoples and environments around the world.
 As a result, the International Partnership for Sustainable Development of Mountain Regions, known as the Mountain Partnership, was launched.

 Membership

-The Mountain Partnership currently has 370 members, comprising governments, intergovernmental organizations and major groups from civil society, NGOs and the private sector.
+The Mountain Partnership currently has over 550 members, comprising governments, intergovernmental organizations and major groups from civil society, NGOs and the private sector.

 The following governments are currently members of the Mountain Partnership.